 device identification (ID): [device ID] An ID that a network can provide to a non-access point (non-AP)

-station (STA) to allow the non-AP STA to identify itself to a known network at a future time.
+station (STA) or a non-access point (non-AP) multi-link device (non-AP MLD) to allow the non-AP STA or the non-AP MLD to identify itself to a known network at a future time.

-identifiable random medium access control (MAC) address: [IRM] A MAC address that can be used by a non-access point (non-AP) station (STA) to identify itself to a network.
+identifiable random medium access control (MAC) address: [IRM] A MAC address that can be used by a non-access point (non-AP) station (STA) or a non-access point (non-AP) multi-link device (non-AP MLD) to identify itself to a network.

 measurement identifier (ID): [measurement ID] A transient device ID that a network can provide to a non

-access point (non-AP) station (STA) to allow the non-AP STA to identify itself to another access point (AP) in the same network during a radio measurement procedure
+access point (non-AP) station (STA) or a non-access point (non-AP) multi-link device (non-AP MLD) to allow the non-AP STA or or a non-access point (non-AP) multi-link device (non-AP MLD) to identify itself to another access point (AP) or another access point (AP) multi-link device (AP MLD) in the same network during a radio measurement procedure

 4.5.4.10 MAC privacy enhancements